 Today, all sorts of awards are offered to operators for such activities as Working All States, Working All Zones (of the world), working a hundred (or more) countries, Islands On The Air (IOTA’s), lighthouses, grid squares, etc., for those who like to collect QSL cards, often referred to as wallpaper, from everywhere and everyone, to commemorate their radio contacts.
 Of course, just having a casual conversation with other operators, across town, in another State or in a Country on the opposite side of the globe is quite often a memorable experience!
 The old adage: “It’s a Small World” becomes readily apparent.

 There is also a serious side to the members of The Cambridge Amateur Radio Association.
 They take public service activities to heart and participate in community activities and provide communications wherever needed, such as fires, floods, parades or special events and celebrations in the area.
 Several members are involved with ARES (Amateur Radio Emergency Services) and the Civil Defense Agency, which is now the EMA (Emergency Management Agency).
 ARES members are National Incident Management System, Citizens Emergency Response Team, and SKYWARN weather spotter certified.
 Some also have radiological and hazardous material trained as well.
-CARA members practice their communications skills each Tuesday at 8 PM during the weather reporting net and again at 8:15 PM for handling messages and exchanging information on 146.850 MHz (with a PL tone of 91.5).
+CARA members practice their communications skills each Tuesday at 8 PM during the local net for handling messages and exchanging information on 146.850 MHz (with a PL tone of 91.5).
 Where there is a need for communications, CARA is ready to serve!

 The last weekend of June kicks off Field Day.
 This is a 24-hour event in which members set up multiple stations and antennas in an attempt to contact as many stations that they can while using emergency power.
 This event is coordinated by the ARRL and clubs from all over the country participate in.
 This is the biggest event of the year which allows hams to hone their skills and have fun at the same time.
 It’s not a blood and guts contest, but the goal is beat out other clubs by getting as many contacts and points as possible.